Munitionettes: The Women Who Stepped Up to Build Munitions During World War I

 Fueling the women’s suffrage movement

-Munitions workers standing outside a factory
+Munitions workers standing outside of a factory

 Photo Credit: Print Collector / Getty Images